-Two Mark Rochon Graduate Fellowships of $1,000 each will be offered to qualified applicants, chosen on the basis of academic merit.
+Two Mark Rochon Graduate Fellowships of $1,000 each will be offered, chosen on the basis of academic merit.

 Sylvia Culp Memorial Fellowship

 Heraclitean Society Essay Prize

 Philosophy graduate students--both graduate assistants and non-graduate assistants--may compete for the Heraclitean Society Essay Prize.
 The award is $1,000 and often divided between two or more winners.